 This medicine is usually given once a week, on the same day every week.
 Do not inject on skin areas that have cuts, scrapes, infection, scars, sunburns, or tattoos.

-The vial (glass container) or prefilled syringe should be removed from the refrigerator and allow to reach room temperature for at least 30 minutes prior to injection.
+The prefilled syringe should be removed from the refrigerator and allowed to reach room temperature for at least 30 minutes prior to injection.
 Do not remove the needle cover of the prefilled syringe while allowing the syringe to reach room temperature.

-Use each vial or syringe only one time.
-Do not save an open vial or syringe.
-If the medicine in the vial or syringe has changed color, or if you see particles in it, do not use it.
+Use each syringe only one time.
+Do not save an open syringe.
+If the medicine in the syringe has changed color, or if you see particles in it, do not use it.